YSteinmetz/brain-dump/README.md

 - Use Obsidian search to find content
 - Check your Daily Notes to see all notes from the day
-- Access MOC indexes to see notes by category
 - Consult Kasten files for consolidated knowledge review

 ## 🛠️ Development